shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 ### Algorithmic Considerations

-- "contraction hierarchies" - we perform two optimizations to reduce the complexity when performing dijkstra's algorithm
+- "contraction hierarchies" - it helps perform two optimizations when performing dijkstra's algorithm
 - optimization 1 - if an edge connecting a to b adds no value, as we can be certain that people never use it, we simply remove it from the graph
 - optimization 2 - if we know that a -> e has only one path i.e. a -> b -> c -> d -> e, we can simply add the edge a -> e to avoid computation
 - we need to have different "levels" of our map / graphs
-- use case 1 - as we "zoom in", we see more detailed images on google maps with more smaller roads and more precise location details, but as we zoom out, we only see images with the important highways and district level names
+- example 1 - as we "zoom in", we see more detailed images on google maps with smaller roads and more precise location details. as we zoom out, we only see images with the important highways and district level names
-- use case 2 - it helps us run our algorithms optimally. for going from a to b, if the two places are far apart, we can consider going from a to main roads, then travel along the main roads, and then finally main roads to b. the main road(s) can be part of a larger more zoomed out graph, on which a different dijkstra's algorithm can be run, while the smaller back roads can be a part of a finer graph, which we only need to consider at the start or end of our journey
+- example 2 - it helps us run our algorithms optimally. for going from a to b, if the two places are far apart, we can consider going from a to main roads, then travel along the main roads, and then finally main roads to b. the main road(s) can be part of a larger more zoomed out graph, on which a different dijkstra's algorithm can be run, while the smaller back roads can be a part of a finer graph, which we only need to consider at the start or end of our journey
-- remember that the weights etc of all these edges would constantly keep changing as listed in requirements, [refer this](#edge-weights)
 - these ideas of levels can be linked to using [geo hash described in uber](#uber). e.g. 110 would mean 3 levels, 1110 would mean four levels and so on

 #### Segments